FG not investigating Air Peace - FCCPC - Businessday NG

 “What happens abroad is far better but here, it is a different ball game.
 When you calculate all these costs, you will find out that when you fill your plane with passengers, you will still have not broken even, though 70 percent is given as the breakeven point because the fares are not just right.”

-He further highlighted that in other climes the cost of operations accounts for 40 percent component of the business but regretted that the case is different in Nigeria as the cost is much higher even up to 70 percent.
+He further highlighted that in other cl, the cost of operations accounts a for 40per per cent component of the business but regretted that the case is different in Nigeria as the cost is much higher even up to 70 per cent.

 Dr Onyema noted that he has served Nigeria well at critical times in helping to protect the image of the country during COVID-19, and other times when some Nigerians were stranded abroad at no cost to the nation, stressing that nothing will kill the patriotic spirit in him.